RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ## Other Limitations

-* S3 operations are restricted to simple ones to objects.
-* No STS support.
+* Lens3 has no STS.
-* No event notifications support.
+* Lens3 has no event notifications.
 * Lens3 does not support listing of buckets by `aws s3 ls`.
 Simply, Lens3 prohibits accesses to the "/" of the bucket namespace.
 It is because the bucket namespace is shared by all users.
-* Lens3 does not support S3 CLI "presign" command.
-Lens3 does not
-  recognize a credential attached in a URL.
+* Lens3 does not support presigned URL.
+Lens3 does not recognize a credential parameter in a URL.
 * Lens3 does not provide accesses to the rich UI provided by a backend server.
+* Lens3 only keeps track of a single Web-UI session (for a csrf countermeasure).
+Access from multiple browsers causes errors.

 ## Glossary

+* __backend__: A backend refers to a backend S3 server instance.
+That is, it is a process of MinIO or rclone.
 * __bucket pool__: A management unit of S3 buckets.
 It corresponds to
   a single backend.
 * __probe access__: Registrar or the administrator tool accesses
   Multiplexer to start a MinIO instance.
 Such access is called a probe access.
 A probe access is dropped at Multiplexer and not forwarded to a MinIO instance.
-* __backend__: A backend refers to a backend S3 server instance.
-That is, it is a process of MinIO or rclone.

 ## Changes from v1.3.1 to v2.1.1